-Wordsworth writes poetryabout rainbows made of butterflies and castles in the clouds.
-But all the other mice in the Hawaiian rain forest make fun of Wordsworth and his "silly" poems, until the day the sun disappears, and the sky rumbles, and the rain begins to fall and fall.
-That's when Wordsworth takes pen in hand and shows the others how poetry can save the day.
+Wordsworth writes about rainbows made of butterflies and castles in the clouds.
+But all the other mice in the Hawaiian rain forest make fun of Wordsworth and his "silly" poems—he's a different, he's a poet.
+Until the day the sun disappears, and the sky rumbles, and the rain begins to fall and fall.
+That's when Wordsworth takes his pen in hand and shows the others how poetry can save the day.

 Wordsworth!
 Stop the Bulldozer!

-There are so many changes happening in Wordsworth's lifeóhis best friend Emily has moved away, a new girl from Japan named Akiko is sitting in Emily's chair at school and, worst of all, a bulldozer has invaded Wordsworth's special koa grove where he thinks up new poems.
+There are so many changes happening in Wordsworth's life, his best friend Emily has moved away, a new girl from Japan named Akiko is sitting in Emily's chair at school and, worst of all, a bulldozer has invaded Wordsworth's special koa grove where he thinks up new poems.
 What should Wordsworth do?

 "I would want someone to be nice to Emily," thinks Wordsworth.
 So he and his friends, Eliot and Dylan, invite Akiko to teach them about Japanese poetry.
 And what a good thing, too, because it is Akiko who has a clever idea to save the neighborhood trees from being knocked down.